 ARM I: Patients undergo RT 5 days a week for 6 weeks and receive vorinostat at the maximum-tolerated dose determined in the feasibility study.

-ARM II: Patients undergo RT as in arm I and receive temozolomide PO once daily for 42 days beginning on day 5 of RT.
+ARM II: Patients undergo RT as in the feasibility arm and receive temozolomide PO once daily for 42 days by day 5 of RT.